 Experiencing the stories told through theater must become a more universal experience.
 You shouldn’t have to be a “theater person” to enjoy going to the theater.
 Can you hear me?
 I said,

 YOU SHOULDN’T HAVE TO BE A “THEATER PERSON” TO ENJOY GOING TO THE THEATER.

-I wanted to emphasize that, because I think it’s important, and I wanted to do so not in some insider blog way, but in the most universal way I know how, because of course I hope “blog people” aren’t the only people who read this.
-And guess what, that was really easy to do, because there is no insider blog way.
+I wanted to emphasize that, because I think it’s important, and I wanted to do so not in some insider blog way, but in the most universal way I know how - in caps lock.
+Because of course I hope “blog people” aren’t the only people who read this.
+And guess what, that was really easy to do, because there is no "insider blog way."
 There aren’t “blog people” and “not blog people.”
 That’s not a thing.
 People just read.
 And nobody tells them they’re doing it wrong.